 The original pier was built in the 1860s and then replaced in 1970.
 The current day pier retains little of the original materials with the present configuration representative of the former structure.
 Substantial modifications have taken place that include removal of the tramway, timber railing and seating; replacement of the decking; removal of the landing at the northern end of the pier and alteration of the width and landings.
 As a result, it is the alignment of the pier rather than the fabric itself that is considered to be of primary heritage significance.
 The pier is also associated with other foreshore elements including the former cargo shed, slipway, former cable station and timber shed.

 Today Flinders Pier, located on Bunurong Sea Country, is a popular place for walking, diving/snorkelling, angling and boating.
 It is also home to the Western Port aquaculture industry and an important local ports facility for the Port Phillip Sea Pilots.

 Frequently asked questions

-The inner timber section of jetty is at the end of its structural life and is proposed to be safely removed prior to complete failure or collapse causing a navigational hazard or potentially injuring those beneath it.
+The inner timber section of pier is at the end of its structural life and is proposed to be safely removed prior to complete failure or collapse causing a navigational hazard or potentially injuring those beneath it.
 As the condition of the decking and piles continues to deteriorate due to age and weather exposure, it will become an ongoing risk to public safety and a financial burden.
-Removal of this section would allow resources to be focused on continual improvement of the concrete deck, berthing facilities and outer timber section extending from the northern landing to the jetty head, rather than maintaining an unsafe asset and one that no longer serves a purpose for port operations.
-Any effort to repair this failing section of jetty would be costly and only provide a short-term solution.
+Removal of this section would allow resources to be focused on continual improvement of the concrete deck, berthing facilities and outer timber section extending from the northern landing to the pier head, rather than maintaining an unsafe asset and one that no longer serves a purpose for port operations.
+Any effort to repair this failing section of pier would be costly and only provide a short-term solution.